lnife/gimic-automation/README.md

 3.Run the desired script:

-    # To set up the virtual environment
+  # To set up the GIMIC cakculation in virtual environment
-    ./GIMIC_virtual-env_automation.sh
+    bash GIMIC_virtual-env_automation.sh

   # To execute the GIMIC calculation
     ./GIMIC_automation.sh